How to Choose a Winter Color Palette

 Because you can completely change the feel of a room with pillows, decor items, and art, the big expensive items don’t need to change.
 Why?
 Because they are neutral (such as off-white) and match everything!

-I might get laughed off social media when I admit that pillow covers influenced my winter color palette.
-But I loved the taupe and sage green colors when I looked at the drawer.
+I might get laughed at on social media for admitting that pillow covers influenced my winter color palette.
+But I loved the taupe and sage-green colors in the drawer.

-Next, I went into the craft room to see what colors of fabrics I had on hand for a few DIYs.
+Next, I went into the craft room to see which fabric colors I had on hand for a few DIYs.

 It is kind of interesting to see what I found.

-There are quite a few sage and taupe fabrics in here which means so far I don’t need to buy any new pillows or fabrics if I go with sage and taupe.
+There are quite a few sage and taupe fabrics here, so I don’t need to buy any new pillows or fabrics if I go with sage and taupe.

 Finally, I walked through our home and tried to find items that made me happy, which already had the two colors I was leaning toward.
 Here is what I found.